Movie Review: Grumpy old gangsters

 “The Irishman” represents Scorsese embracing the latest in Computer Generated Technology (CGI), as he did in “Hugo” (2011).
 Industrial Light and Magic utilized CGI, with digital de-aging taking years off the faces, if not the bodies, of De Niro, Pacino and Pesci, where their faces are made to appear younger when portraying their characters in younger years.

-Embellished faces or facts, “The Irishman” spins a fascinating yarn about Frank Sheeran and his cohorts.
+Embellished faces or facts, “The Irishman” spins a fascinating tale about Frank Sheeran and his cohorts.
 In that alone, the film is worth a look.
-“The Irishman” provides bread crumbs of historic factoids, enhanced just enough as is the digital de-aging of the lead actors’ faces.
+“The Irishman” provides bread crumbs of historic factoids, enhanced just enough as the digital de-aging of the lead actors’ faces.
 To reveal too much about these elements would spoil your experience in seeing the film.

 “The Irishman” is of particular interest to fans of De Niro, Pacino, Pesci and Keitel.
 They are tremendous in scenes together.
 It’s bittersweet to remember these great actors in movies when they were young: De Niro (“Mean Streets,” 1973; supporting actor Oscar recipient, “The Godfather: Part II,” 1974; “Taxi Driver,” 1976; “The Deer Hunter,” 1978; “Once Upon a Time in America”; actor Oscar recipient, “Raging Bull,” 1980; “The Untouchables,” 1987; “Goodfellas”); Pacino (“The Godfather,” 1972; “Godfather II”; “Dog Day Afternoon,” 1975; “Scarface”; actor Oscar recipient, “Scent of a Woman,” 1992), Pesci (“Once Upon a Time in America”; supporting actor Oscar recipient, “Goodfellas“) and Keitel (“Mean Streets”; “Wise Guys,” 1986), Now they’re senior citizens, geezers, you might say, and no longer young bucks.
 In “The Irishman,” they kvetch a lot.
 Call it “Grumpy Old Gangsters.”